timbitz/Whippet.jl/README.md

 Install most recent [julia release here](http://julialang.org/downloads/), which must be v0.4.x! (v0.5 will be supported in future releases).
 If you are new to julia, or installing programs via command line, there is a [helpful guide here](https://en.wikibooks.org/wiki/Introducing_Julia/Getting_started)

 ### 2) Clone Whippet
-Make sure dependencies are satisfied.
-Executables are in bin/

 ```
 git clone https://github.com/timbitz/Whippet.git
 cd Whippet
 julia dependencies.jl
 ```
-NOTE: `julia dependencies.jl` may be noisy with deprecated syntax warnings.
-This is due to the rapid pace at which base julia is being developed and does not actually mean that there was/is a fatal problem with Whippet or its dependencies.
+NOTE: if `julia dependencies.jl` has some deprecated syntax warnings, this is due to the rapid pace at which base julia is being developed and does not actually mean that there was/is a fatal problem with Whippet or its dependencies.

 ### 3) Build an index.
 You need your genome sequence in fasta, and a gene annotation file in GTF or Refflat format.
 Default examples are supplied for hg19.